Satvik-ai/My_ML-DL_Project_Portfolio/README.md

-# My Machine Learning/Deep Learning Project Portfolio
+# 🧠 Machine Learning & Deep Learning Portfolio

+Welcome to my collection of machine learning and deep learning projects.
+These projects showcase my ability to design, build, and train models using popular datasets and tools.
+My focus has been on applying theory to practice through real-world and academic datasets across various domains including healthcare, agriculture, and transportation.

 ---

 | 🚀 Project | 📄 Description |
 ------------- | -------------
-[Plant Disease Classification](https://github.com/Satvik-ai/Plant-Disease-Classification) | Developed a CNN model for plant disease classification using leaf images.
+[Plant Disease Classification](https://github.com/Satvik-ai/Plant-Disease-Classification) | 	Built a Convolutional Neural Network (CNN) to detect plant diseases from leaf images, helping to automate agricultural diagnostics.
-[Taxi Fare Guru : Total Amount Prediction](https://github.com/Satvik-ai/Taxi-Fare-Guru-Total-Amount-Prediction) | Developed predictive models to estimate the total amount paid by travelers for taxi rides.
+[Taxi Fare Guru : Total Amount Prediction](https://github.com/Satvik-ai/Taxi-Fare-Guru-Total-Amount-Prediction) | Used regression models to predict taxi fare amounts using features like trip distance, pickup time, and location data.
-[CNN for CIFAR-10 Classification Using PyTorch](https://github.com/Satvik-ai/CNN_for_CIFAR10_Classification_Using_PyTorch) | This project implements a Convolutional Neural Network (CNN) using PyTorch to classify images from the CIFAR-10 dataset into 10 different categories.
+[CNN for CIFAR-10 Classification Using PyTorch](https://github.com/Satvik-ai/CNN_for_CIFAR10_Classification_Using_PyTorch) | 	Implemented a CNN in PyTorch to classify images from the CIFAR-10 dataset into 10 categories such as airplanes, cats, and trucks.
-[FNN for Digits Classification Using PyTorch](https://github.com/Satvik-ai/FNN_for_Digits_Classification_Using_PyTorch) | This project demonstrates how to build and train a simple feedforward neural network using PyTorch for classifying handwritten digits from the popular MNIST dataset.
+[FNN for Digits Classification Using PyTorch](https://github.com/Satvik-ai/FNN_for_Digits_Classification_Using_PyTorch) | 	Built a simple feedforward neural network to classify handwritten digits from the MNIST dataset using PyTorch.
-[FNN for Iris Classification Using PyTorch](https://github.com/Satvik-ai/FNN_for_Iris_Classification_Using_PyTorch) | A feedforward neural network using PyTorch to classify the Iris dataset into different species.
+[FNN for Iris Classification Using PyTorch](https://github.com/Satvik-ai/FNN_for_Iris_Classification_Using_PyTorch) | Created a basic feedforward neural net for multiclass classification of the classic Iris dataset, showcasing PyTorch fundamentals.
-[Logistic Regression for Breast Cancer Classification Using PyTorch](https://github.com/Satvik-ai/Logistic_Regression_For_Breast_Cancer_Classification_Using_PyTorch) | This project demonstrates how to implement logistic regression using PyTorch to classify whether tumors are malignant or benign based on features from the Breast Cancer Wisconsin dataset.
+[Logistic Regression for Breast Cancer Classification Using PyTorch](https://github.com/Satvik-ai/Logistic_Regression_For_Breast_Cancer_Classification_Using_PyTorch) | Implemented logistic regression from scratch in PyTorch to classify tumors as benign or malignant using the Breast Cancer Wisconsin dataset.

 ---